Flutamin (Flutamide)

 Pregnancy and Breastfeeding

-Flutamin is for use by men only.
-Women who are pregnant or breastfeeding should not take this medication.
+Flutamin is not for use by women, especially those who are pregnant or breastfeeding.

 Drug Interactions